-□ The assignment was arbitrarily or unreasonably imposed.
+Check one: ☐ The assignment was not arbitrarily or unreasonably imposed.

+rbitrarily or unreasonably imposed.

-Reasons for the determination are:
+Reasons for Reasons for the determination are:

+1

-Suggested Remedy (Optional):
+Suggested Re

+(Optional)

-Neutral Umpire's Name Faculty Member's Name
+Neutral Ump ire's Name Faculty Member's Name

-Neutral Umpire's Signature
+Neutral Ump oire's Signature Date Decision Issued